SigNoz/signoz.io/docs/alerts-management/exceptions-based-alert.md

 - **Clickhouse Query**: A field to write a Clickhouse SQL query that selects and aggregates exception data.
 The query should define the exception type, time range, and other necessary conditions.

-- **Legend Format**: An optional field to define the format for the legend in the visual representation of the alert.
+- **[Legend Format](https://signoz.io/docs/userguide/query-builder/#legend-format)**: An optional field to define the format for the legend in the visual representation of the alert.

+- **Having**: Apply conditions to filter the results further based on aggregate value.

 <figure data-zoomable align='center'>
     <img src="/img/docs/alerts/alerts-exceptions-based-1.webp" alt="Using Clickhouse Query to define metrics"/>